department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 ### Can I get VA dental care benefits for all of my dental care needs?

-**You may be eligible for any needed dental care if any one of these is true:**
+**You may be eligible for any needed dental care if any one of these is true for you:**

 - You get VA disability compensation (monthly payments) for a service-connected disability, **or**
 - You're a former Prisoner of War, **or**
 - You have one or more service-connected disabilities that are rated 100% disabling, **or**
-- You're unable to work (called unemployable), and you get disability compensation at the 100% disabling rate due to service-connected conditions
+- You can't work because of a service-connected disability (called unemployable), and you get VA disability compensation at the 100% disabling rate

-**Note:** If you're being paid at the 100% disabling rate based on a temporary rating (for a reason such as a long stay in the hospital or rehab care), that doesn't qualify you for this benefit.
+**Note:** If you're getting compensation at the 100% disabling rate based on a temporary rating for a reason such as a long stay in the hospital or rehab care, that doesn't qualify you for this benefit.

 </div>